mj-xmr/SolOptXMR/docs/automation.md

 Where `--max 70` would consider the 70°C as overheat, and `--min 50` - 50°C as the target temperature while cooling down.

-Notice, that although this will protect your computer from overheating, it will mess up some calculations but only to the extent, that the end results will be different than expected, yet not totally erratic.
+Notice, that although this will protect your computer from overheating, it will mess up some calculations but only to the extent, that the end results will indeed be different than expected, yet not totally erratic.
 IMO, it's however better to preserve your hardware, rather than receiving a few picos more for having to settle with chips being molten down.

 ### p2pool autostart